-Magnifying Mirrors—love them or hate them they are becoming a regular necessity.
+Magnifying Mirrors—love them or hate them they are becoming a regular necessity especially these days.
 If you’ve gotten to the place where you can’t apply eyeliner to your lash line or you’ve repeatedly stabbed your eyeball with a mascara wand, it’s time to look into magnifying mirrors.
 Or if you take a second look at your new red lipstick in the harsh daylight of car visor mirror and realize that particular shade of blue venom red was a big mistake, you might also need to add a variable lighting feature to that mirror.

 For some of us, the realities of less than 20/20 vision are a painful shock and for others, glasses and contact lenses to correct our vision, have always been a part of the party.
 Either way, bells sounding an alarm or an all clear, non-distorting magnifying mirrors can and will make a big difference in how we view our …worldview.

 Jen Sincero, of “You Are A Badass” book fame, suggests that greeting your morning image in the mirror with a “hello beautiful” instead of an “ugh” will be ever so helpful in maintaining a happy life.
 Hmmm …but it is interesting to note that a look in a10x mirror can have an even more proactive effect.
 You get up in the morning, and first face your full-frontal, sleepy face in a big-ass mirror while you brush your teeth and contemplate the merits of caf or decaf?
 But if you take that same face to the much smaller but mighty magnifying mirror you are confronted with just a part of your face and a more manageable “oh I need to tweeze” or something beyond a self-compliment that you can and actually will do something about.